rohitgang/BTree/README.md

 DESCRIPTION OF THE FILE LAYOUT ON DISK:
 The BTree is written to the hard disk as a binary file which contains a series of nodes.
-Each node is inserted into the file in the order that it was created.
-This means that the oldest node will be the first one on file and the newest node will be the last.
+Each node is inserted into the file in the order that it was created with one exception.
+The root node is always at file position 0.
+This is makes it convenient to locate the root node on the .btree.data file created by GeneBankCreateBTree.

 Each node is written as a series of the fields which it contains.
 For each field which is an array, its elements will be written sequentially as well.
 Here is an example with a simple node: